 As with all reasonable adjustments the impact on the adjustment on all staff and students and the assistance animal needs to be considered.
-For example, phobias and allergies, dangerous chemicals or materials, biohazard risks, restricted areas such as construction sites, laboratories or restricted health facilities may make the presence of an assistance animal a hazard under provisions of relevant state or national health and safety legislation.
+For example, could the assistance animal and/or the person with disability be at risk from dangerous chemicals or materials, biohazard risks, risks in restricted areas such as construction sites, laboratories or restricted health facilities may make the presence of an assistance animal a hazard under provisions of relevant state or national health and safety legislation.

 Health and safety hazards need to be balanced against rights under the Disability Discrimination Act and Disability Standards for Education.
-It is important to discuss alternative reasonable adjustments with the person with disability if there are health and safety concerns and come to a practical, safe and effective resolution.
+It is important to discuss alternative reasonable adjustments with the person with disability if there are health and safety concerns and come to a practical, safe and effective resolution which is not discriminatory.

 Can students leave their assistance animal unattended?

 It depends.
 The role of an assistance animal is to support a person with disability to be independent and separating the animal from their partner is not recommended and, in some cases, unlawful.